What Is an Agile Manifesto?

-The Agile Manifesto is a document that was created by 17 developers while on a ski retreat at The Lodge at Snowbird ski resort in Utah between February 11th and February 13th, 2001.
+The Agile Manifesto is a document created by 17 developers on a ski retreat at The Lodge at Snowbird ski resort in Utah.
+Developers came up with the Agile Manifesto between February 11th and February 13th, 2001.

 Naming themselves “The Agile Alliance,” they agreed that the status quo of development wasn’t working.
 There was a growing need for a different approach from the current documentation-driven and cumbersome software development processes.

-The document, formally called the Manifesto for Agile Software Development identifies four key values and 12 principles that the authors believe software developers should use to guide their work.
+Agile Manifesto has values and principles.
+The document formally called the manifesto for agile software development, identifies four fundamental values.
+Also, the 12 principles the authors believe software developers should use to guide their work.

-The document is housed on agilemanifesto.org where the developers say that the goal wasn’t anti-methodology, but rather, “to restore credibility to the word methodology.”
+You can find the document on agilemanifesto.org.
+The developers say that the goal wasn’t anti-methodology.
+But instead “to restore credibility to the word methodology.”

 It’s important to point out that the Agile Manifesto wasn’t the beginning of the Agile Methodology.
-Before this, creators and other software developers had been applying various agile values and principles sporadically.
-The Manifesto made those ideas concrete that had been floating in the ether of software development but hadn’t yet been formalized.
+Before this, creators and other software developers sporadically applied various agile values and principles.

-The creators and original signees of the Agile Manifesto, self-coined the Agile Alliance, are as follows:
+The creators and original signers of the Agile Manifesto, self-coined the Agile Alliance, are as follows:

 - Kent Beck, who co-created eXtreme Programming (XP)